lukasz-glen/hashless-tokens/README.md

 # HashLess Tokens

-Several implementations of statndard tokens, ERC20, ERC721, NFT1155,
+Several implementations of standard tokens, ERC20, ERC721, NFT1155,
 with a special purpose - to not use `keccak256`.

 Note that this an experimental work and it is a part of research.